Margarita-Harutyunyan/json-parser/README.md

 Usage

-To use the JSONparser library, follow these steps:
+To use the parser along with its interactive menu, follow these steps:

     1. Run the main.py script that contains a testing and an example usage of the JSON parser.